CiscoDevNet/dnac-samples-aradford/sample_code/PnP/README.md

 ## Create Rules
 I now create rules for the devices.
-This will associate the configuration file created in step #1, uploaded in Step #2, in a rule defined in the project created in step #3.  "create_rule.py -a" will create the rules on APIC-EM.
+This will associate the configuration file created in step #1, uploaded in Step #2, in a rule defined in the project created in step #3.  "create_rule.py -a" will create the rules on DNAC.

 ``` bash
 $ ./create_rule.py -a